MartynSteel/martynsteel.github.io/index.md

 # Background

-I am a postgraduate researcher, currently modelling the geophysical responses of CO<sub>2</sub> to anisotropy and attenuation.
+I am a postgraduate researcher, currently modelling the geophysical responses of CO<sub>2</sub> to frequency-dependent anisotropy and attenuation.

 I am currently at the University of Edinburgh, funded by an EPSRC iCase Studentship for the project "<i>Integrating rock physics, geomechanics and survey design for carbon capture and storage</i>".